Paramount Global (NASDAQ: PARA)'s Stock Performance and Outlook

 Paramount Global (NASDAQ:PARA) trade information

 Instantly PARA was in green as seen at the end of in last trading.
-With action -8.37%, the performance over the past five days has been red.
-The jump to weekly highs of 12.89 on Friday, 10/06/23 added 1.29% to the stock’s daily price.
-The company’s shares are showing year-to-date downside of -29.98%, with the 5-day performance at -8.37% in the red.
-However, in the 30-day time frame, Paramount Global (NASDAQ:PARA) is -9.22% down.
+With action 3.67%, the performance over the past five days has been green.
+The jump to weekly highs of 12.49 on Tuesday, 10/10/23 added 3.93% to the stock’s daily price.
+The company’s shares are showing year-to-date downside of -26.36%, with the 5-day performance at 3.67% in the green.
+However, in the 30-day time frame, Paramount Global (NASDAQ:PARA) is -8.27% down.
 Looking at the short shares, we see there were 83.69 million shares sold at short interest cover period of 7.27 days.

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.